thomhurst/TUnit/README.md

 - Injectable test data functionality
 - Hooks before and after: Assembly, Class, Test
 - Designed to avoid common pitfalls such as leaky test states
-- Ability to view metadata and results (if in a cleanup method) for a test from a `TestContext` object
+- Ability to view and interrogate metadata and results from various assembly/class/test context objects

 ## Installation